mkambol/pentaho-hadoop-shims/shims/apache/README.md

 has modified package names for these classes.
 If we switch to using the component libraries, rather than the aws-java-sdk-bundle, we'd need to also update the SelfSignedS3ClientFactory.
+6) Avro format appears to have issues with BigDecimal conversion, unrelated to this POC, but needs follow up.